 A school requested for a semester-long program where 10-year old students can learn about food waste from practitioners.
 There was much excitement amongst the group of individuals on having an actual project to work on.
 The school liked the proposal but they needed to award it to a company within 7 days.
 Having informally guided the teacher for almost a year, Food Citizen's co-creator, Cuifen, took the opportunity to register Food Citizen as the first formal entity in the network.

 Programs brought to you with love & joy

-We come from different backgrounds and are at different life stages.
-What unites us is a desire for a deeper appreciation of food & sustainability matters, and a commitment to practice what we value in our daily life.
+Food Citizen's co-creators come from different backgrounds and are at different life stages.
+What unites us is a desire to have a deeper appreciation of food sustainability matters, and a commitment to practice what we value in our daily life.